BeameryHQ/json-ditto/README.md

 ### Plugins Activation

 The plugins are activated in the `/ditto/plugins/plugins.js` file by adding the plugin name (corresponds exactly to the file name `.js` of the definition) in the `plugins` array.
-The plugin will be reuqired and exported to be used in the main `mapping` function in the interface.
+The plugin will be required and exported to be used in the main `mapping` function in the interface.

 ```javascript
 'use strict';